OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 Links to standards:

-- 27001 Information Security Management System, with the particularity
+- ISO 27001 Information Security Management System, with the particularity

 #### #SEGREGATEDATA
 (development-time infosec).
 Segregate data: store sensitive training or test data in a separated environment with restricted access.

 Links to standards:

-- 27002 control 8.31 Separation of development, test and production environments.
+- ISO 27002 control 8.31 Separation of development, test and production environments.
 Gap: covers this control partly - the particularity is that the development environment typically has the sensitive data instead of the production environment - which is typically the other way around in non-AI systems.
 Therefore it helps to restrict access to that data within the development environment.
 Even more: within the development environment further segregation can take place to limit access to only those who need the data for their work, as some developers will not be processing data.

 #### #CONFCOMPUTE
 (development-time infosec).
 'Confidential compute': If available and possible, use features of the data science environment to hide training data and model parameters from model engineers